MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/standard-reports.md

 ## Schedule a standard report

-In Service Manager, you can schedule a linked report to run on a regular basis to ensure that the information is up to date.
+In Service Manager, you can schedule a linked report to run regularly to ensure that the information is up to date.
 To do this, use SQL&nbsp;Server Reporting Services \(SSRS\) Report Manager.
 In SSRS Report Manager, you can schedule reports to run one time or on a continuous basis at intervals of hours, days, weeks, or months.
 You can do the following:

 - Schedule report delivery in a standard or data\-driven subscription.